sayaiken/Rice-University-Dataton-FDA/README.md

 # Recommendations
 ## Exemption 4 Products
 First, we note that many products were censored from the dataset, appearing only as “Exemption 4.”
 From the DESCRIPTION feature, we surmise that [...].
 For future discussion, we ignore the Exemption 4 products and focus on the specific brand names and products for our recommendations.
 ## Johnson’s Baby Powder
-	Johnson’s Baby Powder
+Johnson’s Baby Powder by the statictic causes cancer especially infants
 ## Peanut Butter
-	Peanut butter from
+Peanut butter is a common cause of allergy reaction
 ## Vitamins
 A wide variety of vitamins and minerals from various sellers [...].
 In the “CHOKING” cluster, vitamins make up about half (50.1%) of the products.
 Vitamins, minerals and other supplements often take the form of small capsules, so this observation is .
 We recommend the FDA encourage sellers to place greater emphasis on the choking hazards that their products inherently have.